-- 13 Changes from current law: This section is substantively identical to current UCC Section 1-207. - SECTION 1-309.
+SECTION 1-309.
 OPTION TO ACCELERATE AT WILL.
-A term providing that one party or that party's successor in interest may accelerate payment or performance or require collateral or additional collateral "at will" or when the party "deems itself insecure", or words of similar import, means that the party has power to do so only if that party in good faith believes that the prospect of
+A term providing that one party or that party's successor in interest may accelerate payment or performance or require collateral or additional collateral "at will" or when the party "deems itself insecure", or words of similar import, means that the party has power to do so only if that party in good faith believes that the prospect of payment or performance is impaired.
+The burden of establishing lack of good faith is on the party against which the power has been exercised.

-4The Reporter for the Uniform Evidence Act will consult with the Article 1 Drafting Committee with respect to this section.
-After resolution of electronic commerce issues, the language may be broadened to cover "records" rather than documents.

-- payment or performance is impaired.
-The burden of establishing lack of good faith is on the party - 2 against which the power has been exercised. - 3 Source: Current Section 1-208. - 4 Changes from current law: This section is substantively identical to current UCC Section - 5 1-208. - 6 SECTION 1-310.
+Changes from current law: This section is substantively identical to current UCC Section 1-208.

+SECTION 1-310.
 SUBORDINATED OBLIGATIONS.
-An obligation may be issued as - subordinated to payment of another obligation of the person obligated, or a creditor may subordinate - 8 its right to payment of an obligation by agreement with either the person obligated or another creditor - 9 of the person obligated.
-Subordination does not create a security interest as against either the common - debtor or a subordinated creditor. - Source: Current Section 1-209. - 12 Changes from current law: This section is identical to current Section 1-209, except that the - language in that Section stating that it "shall be construed as declaring the law as it existed prior to - the enactment of this Section and not as modifying it" has been deleted.
+An obligation may be issued as subordinated to performance of another obligation of the person obligated, or a creditor may subordinate its right to performance of an obligation by agreement with either the person obligated or another creditor of the person obligated.
+Subordination does not create a security interest as against either the common debtor or a subordinated creditor.

+Change from annual meeting draft: "Payment" changed to "performance."

+Changes from current law: This section is identical to current Section 1-209, except that the language in that Section stating that it "shall be construed as declaring the law as it existed prior to the enactment of this Section and not as modifying it" has been deleted.